laoyigrace/subject/doc/source/cache.rst

     Note that the subject's cache hit is not shown using this method.

-Manually Removing Images from the Subject Cache
+Manually Removing Subjects from the Subject Cache
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If the ``cachemanage`` middleware is enabled, you may call